Keșco: Wassilko von Serecki

 Vasile (Basilius) (1631–1701), the eldest of the above mentioned brothers, married in 1654 Candachia Cocoranul (1635–1688), the daughter of the Boyar Isac Cocoranul.
-He was, as historian Teodor Bălan wrote, an ancestor of the Counts Wassilko von Serecki, who were later one of the largest landowners in Austro-Hungarian Empire, with most of their properties in the Duchy of Bukovina.
-They were the only family of ethnic Romanian origin to gain the title of Count (29 August 1918) throughout the Empire.
+He was, as historian Teodor Bălan wrote, the ancestor of the Counts Wassilko von Serecki, who were later one of the largest landowners in Austro-Hungarian Empire and the only family of ethnic Romanian origin to acquire the title of Count throughout the Empire.

-Keshko family
+Keshko family name

 It was first mentioned as such in the 17th century.
 Constantin the Căzăcescul, younger brother of the above mentioned Vasile (Basilius) (1631–1701) and Nicolae, got confirmed in 1667 his noble status and his possessions in the Principality of Moldova by ruling Prince Illias III.
-His descendants kept using the Keșco form of his nickname as their official family name, making him an ancestor of the Keshko (Keșco/Keșcu/Cheșco/Cheșcu) family, which in turn made them collateral branch of the Counts Wassilko von Serecki.
-Keshko family mostly had their family estates in the territories of the Russian Empire and the Danubian Principalities.
+His descendants kept using his nickname as their family name, making him an ancestor of the Keshko (Keșco/Keșcu/Cheșco/Cheșcu) family, which in turn made them collateral branch of Counts Wassilko von Serecki.

 In the Russian Empire

 Members of the Keshko family served the Russian Empire.
-As such, they were elected as the Marshals of Nobility of the Bessarabia Governorate (1812–1917) where they held large properties.
-Throughout the years they were also incorporated into the Russian nobility, apart from already belonging to Romanian nobility and Moldavian nobility.
+As such, they were granted the title of Marshals of Nobility of the Bessarabia Governorate (1812–1917) where they held large properties.
+Throughout the years they were also incorporated into the Russian nobility, apart from already belonging to Romanian and Moldavian nobility.